huntdatacenter/docs/docs/privacy-statement.md

 **We care about your privacy.**

-It is important for us at HUNT Cloud to ensure the privacy for your personal data - both when you use our services as a scientist or scientific administrator, when you donate your data as a research participants and when you visit our web pages.
+It is important for us at HUNT Cloud to ensure the privacy for your personal data - both when you use our services as a scientist or scientific administrator, when you donate your data as a research participants, and when you visit our web pages.

-This page contains information on how we work to ensure your privacy in our services.
+This page specify how we work to ensure your privacy when you use our services.

 [[toc]]